aabbtree77/twinpeekz/README.md

 * Reliable loading: Automatic mesh scale, failback/failover w.r.t. broken file paths and assets, e.g. Sponza primitive No. 12 (rusty chain) has no
 MetallicRoughnessTexture in Sponza.gltf.

 * CSM, AA, baking, culling, LOD popping?
 Unlikely, but one needs a tighter frustum.
+Track its dimensions.

 * Vulkan, WebGPU?
 Let's stick to Ubuntu and OpenGL as everything else is just too broken and disruptive.

-* Bloom/glow, water-underwater transitions as in [INSIDE 2016](https://youtu.be/RdN06E6Xn9E?t=2755)?
+* Bloom/glow, water-underwater transitions as in [INSIDE 2016](https://youtu.be/RdN06E6Xn9E?t=2755).

 * A skybox would be nice, but I would not like some 3ms. wasted just to get a nicer background.
 The same applies to point lights in forward rendering.
 Anything "samplerCube" related is too slow on GTX 760.
 Dual-paraboloid maps as in [GTA-5](https://www.adriancourreges.com/blog/2015/11/02/gta-v-graphics-study/)?

 * [Forward vs Deferred vs Forward+](https://www.3dgep.com/forward-plus/).
 Forward, most likely, but it does not matter.
 INSIDE 2016 used deferred rendering.
 Forward+?
-Tiling/voxelization, 3D textures, perhaps not today, not for GTX.
+Tiling/voxelization, 3D textures.
+No.

 ## Why Nim and not Go?

 This will go into another repo, but for now let's drop a few arguments:

-* Fast C/C++ no limits runtime, cleaner basics (const, let, var, ref/ptr/addr very explicit and not needed most of the time).
-However, lots of wasted effort on compile time as usual with anything static non-GC which will be liability in a long run.
-Hairy evolving compile time experiments, obj vs ref obj, naked imports, messed up sum types, these can be avoided.
+* Fast C/C++ no limits runtime.
 [Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig.

-* Pleasant on the eye, e.g. [this readable GLTF code](https://github.com/guzba/gltfviewer).
+* Pleasant on the eye, e.g. [this GLTF code](https://github.com/guzba/gltfviewer) reads better than a spec.

-* Tools/community/minimalism much weaker than Go.
-However, all this compile time DSL macro nonsense does bring unique attempts to make OpenGL easier, see e.g. [this shader compilation macro](https://github.com/treeform/shady), this needs to be tested, could be a solid punch line.
+* Unique attempts to make OpenGL easier, e.g. [this shader compilation macro](https://github.com/treeform/shady).

 * A quick check on a few full OpenGL Ubuntu compiled binaries in Go and Nim.